 There are a few potential problems to consider before keeping weather goats on your farm.
 For one, they are known to be very curious and can easily escape their pen or enclosure.

 Not only will this mean you have to spend more time herding them back in, but it could also lead to them getting lost or injured.

 On top of that, weather goats are attracted to shiny objects and have been known to chew on electric fencing and other equipment.
 This can cause serious damage and even pose a safety hazard.

-Lastly, because they are such avid explorers, weather goats can also end up spreading invasive plants and weeds around your property.
+Lastly, because they are such avid explorers, wether goats can also end up spreading invasive plants invasive plants and weeds around your property.